nicercode/2016-02-01-ResBaz/lessons/00-intro/index.md

 Going to use R language

 - whose used R before: <6 months, up to 2 years, more than 2 years
+- who has used a different language (e.g., Python)
+- who is hoping just to improve their own workflow?
+- who is hoping to develop code that *someone else* will use

 ## Expectations